St Mary's College, Melbourne (residential college): History

-St Mary's College was originally established as St Mary's Hall in 1918, catering to women primarily from the country, and directly affiliated with the nearby male-only Newman College.
+St Mary's College was originally established as St Mary's Hall in 1918, catering to women primarily from country Victoria, and directly affiliated with the nearby male-only Newman College.
 Formerly housed in a stately home on the Avenue in Parkville known as 'Barbiston', the college moved to its present location in 1966.
-It was in that year, following the approval of Archbishop Daniel Mannix, that it became independent - a college in its own right - under the inspired leadership of Mother Francis Frewin.
+It was in that year, following the approval of Archbishop Daniel Mannix, that it became independent - a college in its own right - under the leadership of Mother Francis Frewin.
 A renowned educationalist with a great love of English and French literature, Mother Frewin was a noted art expert and established the college's excellent fine art collection, as well its comprehensive academic library, before her retirement in 1969.

 In 1977, St Mary's became co-educational, seeing its first male president of the student body elected in 1980.
-In 1993, the college celebrated its 75th anniversary with a weekend of celebrations, including a ball in the Great Hall of the National Galley of Victoria and a garden party in the presence of the Vice-Chancellor of the University of Melbourne, Dr David Pennington AC.
+In 1993, the college celebrated its 75th anniversary with a weekend of celebrations, including a ball in the Great Hall of the National Gallery of Victoria and a garden party in the presence of the Vice-Chancellor of the University of Melbourne, Dr David Pennington AC.

 For 96 years, from its foundation until 2013, the college was administered by the Sisters of Loreto, whose spiritual charism and educational philosophy remains a guiding force in the college's mission today.
 Today, the leadership and governance of the college is the responsibility of the Catholic Archdiocese of Melbourne and the Catholic Bishops of the Country dioceses of Victoria in cooperation with the College Council, who appoint a Principal.
 The incumbent Principal is Dr Darcy McCormack.

-In 2004, the Allan & Maria Myers Academic Centre, a joint facility shared between St Mary’s and Newman College, was opened.
+In 2004, the Alan & Maria Myers Academic Centre, a joint facility shared between St Mary’s and Newman College, was opened.
 It was designed by Maggie Edmond and Peter Corrigan to reflect the overall academic vision of both colleges to merge and enhance the educational facilities and opportunities available to the students of the University's Roman Catholic colleges.
 The centre contains a library, tutorial rooms, music practice rooms, student lounges and information technology facilities.
 It also houses the college's art collection which was for many years curated and managed by the internationally renowned art historian, and College alumna, Sr Margaret Manion AO.